 To help you do this, there are three need-to-know strategies that all product managers should employ:

 Your job as a product manager is to know your product stakeholders inside out.
-These individuals include both those working directly on the product (devs, customer support, etc.) and external resources (clients, suppliers, contractors, etc.).
+These individuals include those working directly on the product (devs, customer support, etc.) and external resources (clients, suppliers, contractors, etc.).

 Understand what drives them and what they need, and then tailor your communication to that insight.